Claui-API/Banking_Intelligence_API/INSTALLATION_GUIDE.md

 ```

 These configurations will ensure that your Banking Intelligence API application runs smoothly on Windows environments with the frontend communicating correctly with the backend.

+Support
+For support, contact us at sreenivas@vivytech.com or create an issue on GitHub.

+© 2025 VIVY TECH USA INC. All rights reserved.